-At Hancock Chimney Service, we believe in educating our customers, to make it easier for them to make a decision that affects their health, safety, and the value of their home.
+At Hancock Chimney Service, we believe in educating our customers – YOU!
+This makes it easier for you to make a decision that affects your health, safety, and the value of your home.

 There are many options in choosing your chimney contractor, and this decision is made complex by an incredible amount of misinformation and “cheap” contractors found online.
 We hope these resources will help homeowners make the right decision.
 If there are any unanswered questions – please don’t hesitate to call us- we are here to help!